faqihgithub/YouBot/Markov Text Generator/README.md

 For example:

-<pre>>python markov.py gen hitchhikers_guide 3
+<pre>>python markov.py gen pipeline 3
-Look, I can't speak Vogon!
-You don't need to touch the water He frowned, then smiled, then tried to gauge the speed at which they were able to pick up hitch hikers The hatchway sealed itself tight, and all the streets around it
+Look I cannot come right now else I will have to sleep in the afternoon because sleep is necessary for me

 </pre>

 </section>